Troyanovsky/AI-Professional-Prompts/README.md

 ### SEO Specialist: An SEO specialist to help you review and improve your SEO strategy for your website.
 (Recommended to use with Web Browsing Plug-in)

 ### Picky Boss Doc Reviewer: A picky boss to help you review and improve your work document.

+### User Researcher: A user researcher to help you conduct user research and analyze the results.